Interviewing job applicants

 - understand the law on discrimination

-By law you must ask anyone coming to an interview to tell you if they need ’reasonable adjustments’ so they can attend.
-For example, making sure your office is accessible for a disabled applicant.
+By law you must ask anyone coming to an interview to tell you if they need 'reasonable adjustments' so they can attend.
+For example, making sure your office is accessible for an applicant with a disability.

 When interviewing it’s a good idea to ask each applicant the same questions where possible, to ensure you’re treating applicants in the same way.

 Once all the interviews have taken place, make sure you’re fair and treat everyone the same when deciding who should get the job.
 For example, check your decisions are based on how each applicant met each point in the job specification and person specification.